Improving Indoor Air Quality

 Sponsored Content by National Strategic Partner, Pillar To Post

 Our homes harbor more than just our families and possessions.
 Home is also where pollutants, allergens, and other irritants accumulate and thrive, with possible harmful effects on our health.
 However, there are some simple steps homeowners can take to improve the air quality at home and increase their comfort and well-being.

 Reducing dust in the home can also improve air quality.
 Dust has many ingredients and can include pollen, mold spores, soil particles, lint, skin flakes, animal dander and even bacteria.
-While it’s impossible to completely rid a home of dust, there are ways to control it.
+While it’s impossible to completely rid a home of dust, there are ways to help control it.
 Purchase a quality vacuum cleaner and use it regularly.
 Try a vacuum with a HEPA filter that traps small particulate matter and keeps it from being blown back into the room.
 Use dusting cloths that collect and trap particles on furniture, light fixtures and ceiling fans.
 Change or clean furnace filters regularly, according to manufacturer’s instructions.
 High-quality furnace filters are more expensive than ordinary types, but are more effective at filtering dust, pet hair, and other particles.
-Make sure air intake registers are kept clean as well.
+Vacuum air intake registers to keep them clean, too.

 Opening doors and windows whenever possible can also help with indoor air quality.
 The home will have better air circulation and “breathe” more easily, and of course homeowners will enjoy the fresh air on a nice day.
 Blinds, shutters and drapes should be dusted regularly to prevent incoming breezes from blowing more particulates into the home.